hpmicro/hpm_sdk/docs/en/sdk/samples/audio_codec/lvgl_audio_player/README.md

 ## Running the Demo

-littlevgl music will be shown on the LCD panel and can operate play/pause, next, previous.
+lvgl music will be shown on the LCD panel and can operate play/pause, next, previous.

 ![lv_demo_music](../../../../../assets/sdk/samples/lv_demo_music.gif "lv_demo_music")